 The Nation has fundamental interests in protecting the treaty promises under which the Nation, as the sole tribal signatory of those treaties, resides on and governs the Reservation.
-Even before Hogner was decided the Nation began a comprehensive enhancement of its criminal justice system and redoubled coordination with other governments.
-That effort continues today in accordance with Hogner and the Nation's laws.
+Even before Hogner was decided, the Nation began a comprehensive enhancement of its criminal justice system and redoubled its coordination with other governments.
+That effort continues today, pursuant to the ruling in Hogner, and in accordance with Hogner and the Nation's laws.